 - Have the opportunity to consider future training and development needs

 - Exercise self-compassion

 Sessions take one hour.
-The recommended frequency is monthly but you are more than welcome to book one-off, randomly scheduled sessions if that is easier for you and suits your needs better.
+You are more than welcome to book one-off, randomly scheduled sessions or regular monthly sessions, which ever suits you better.

 1 years-worth of sessions (12) if block booked: £310